chriskgernon/chriskgernon/QGIS/qgisModel.md

 END

 '''
+The results from the direction calculator are divided into 4 sections and assigned cardinal directions.

 ![Model](Model.PNG)

-Here are two maps that show the results of my model using the test data below.
+Here are two maps that show the results of my model using the entire states of KS from the test data below.

 ![Cardinal Direction](./Cardinal_direction_map.png)